Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

-{We start with developing a general framework that can be used to prove almost sure non-convergence to strict saddle points for a more general class than \eqref{generalds}. {More specifically, our} subsequent results starting from Theorem \ref{diffeomorphthm} to Theorem \ref{measuretheorem3} not only hold for the class of accelerated methods of the form \eqref{generalds} but also hold for the larger class of methods given by the updates \eqref{generalds_adv}.
-Before presenting the first result in this work we introduce the measure $\probP_1$ which is a probability measure defined on the reals where $\probP_1$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$, {our results will hold for any such measure.} Throughout the paper, probability $\probP_1$ is defined with respect to the step size $h$ from the update \eqref{generalds_adv} and $\probP_1$-almost surely implies that the statement holds for almost every choice of $h$ in $\mathbb{R}$. { Following the literature \cite{nesterov2003introductory}}, we define the following class of functions
+{We start with developing a general framework that can be used to prove almost sure non-convergence to strict saddle points for a more general class than \eqref{generalds} and also to derive asymptotic convergence/ divergence rates for the \eqref{generalds} class. {More specifically, our} subsequent results starting from Theorem \ref{diffeomorphthm} to Theorem \ref{measuretheorem3} not only hold for the class of accelerated methods of the form \eqref{generalds} but also hold for the larger class of methods given by the updates \eqref{generalds_adv}.

+Before presenting the first result in this work we introduce the measure $\probP_1$, which is a probability measure defined on the reals where $\probP_1$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}$; {our results will hold for any such measure.} Throughout the paper, probability $\probP_1$ is defined with respect to the step size $h$ from the update \eqref{generalds_adv} and $\probP_1$-almost surely implies that the statement holds for almost every choice of $h$ in $\mathbb{R}$. { Following the literature \cite{nesterov2003introductory}}, we define the following class of functions

-which is the class of twice continuously differentiable gradient Lipschitz functions on $\mathbb{R}^n$ whose gradient Lipschitz constant is bounded by $L$. } {We note that for gradient descent dynamics in continuous time, there are constructions of functions $f$ that are infinitely many differentiable where the dynamics stay on a compact set without being convergent.
-Therefore, to guarantee convergence to a stationary point, one needs to impose additional assumptions, such as analyticity \cite{dereich2021convergence}. } {{Similarly, a subset of our results that relates to finer convergence properties of the iterates will require analyticity of the objective.
+which is the class of twice continuously differentiable gradient Lipschitz functions on $\mathbb{R}^n$ whose gradient Lipschitz constant is bounded by $L$. } {We note that for gradient descent dynamics in continuous time, there are constructions of functions $f$ that are infinitely many differentiable where the dynamics stay in a compact set without being convergent \cite{dereich2021convergence}.
+Therefore, to guarantee convergence to a stationary point, one needs to impose additional assumptions, such as analyticity. } {{Similarly, a subset of our results that relates to finer convergence properties of the iterates will require analyticity of the objective.
 For this purpose, we introduce the following class of analytic functions:}

 which is the class of analytic gradient Lipschitz functions on $\mathbb{R}^n$ whose gradient Lipschitz constant is bounded by $L$. } {We also consider the maps $G:\mathbb{R}^n \to \mathbb{R}^n$, $\bar{R}_k: \mathbb{R}^{2n} \to \mathbb{R}^n$ defined as